ironhack-dev-squad-127/express-security-and-roles/README.md

-# Express Security And Roles
+# Express Security And Roles | IronStore

+## Goal

+The goal of this project is to create a website where:
+- people can add tee-shirts
+- admin can validate tee-shirts
+- people can see all validated tee-shirts to buy

 ## Steps to reproduce to start